Weather Market News

 SOYBEANS:

-Soybean futures are 4 to 5 cents higher at midday with action building on
+Soybean futures are 7 to 8 cents lower at midday with action holding just

 WHEAT:

-Wheat futures are 8 to 13 cents higher at midday with Chicago action leading
+Wheat futures are flat to 7 cents higher at midday with Minneapolis leading

 David Fiala can be reached at dfiala@futuresone.com